Coronavirus Disease (COVID-19), Charlotte, NC

 Where can I get care for something other than COVID-19?

 Please don’t avoid seeking necessary medical care out of concern about COVID-19.
 For most minor conditions and symptoms, you can get the care you need using face-to- face video chat (Telemedicine).
-In-person care is still available for those who need it.
+Our facility is still open for In-person care for those who need it.
+You can make an appointment here.

 If your symptoms are life-threatening, call 911 immediately.